microsoftgraph/msgraph-sdk-powershell/src/Education/beta/docs/Microsoft.Graph.Beta.Education.md

 ### [Update-MgBetaEducationClassAssignmentSetting](Update-MgBetaEducationClassAssignmentSetting.md)
 Update the properties of an educationAssignmentSettings object.
-Only Teachers can update these settings.
+Only teachers can update these settings.

 ### [Update-MgBetaEducationClassAssignmentSettingGradingCategory](Update-MgBetaEducationClassAssignmentSettingGradingCategory.md)
 Update the navigation property gradingCategories in education